Category Archives: Social Science

 My husband asked, “What would you have wished your mother do to?”
 The six-year-old me had a ready answer: help me to feel safe.
 I grew up feeling alone, vulnerable, unsafe.
 I can iterate at least 20 events at or near school* through my youth that contributed to this (and there are many family incidents too).
 Now, I know that many people experienced bullying or hurtful incidents in school.
 My husband has even described memories.
 However, he (and others) don’t carry the pain as I do, and don’t project it all onto their child’s life.
 The pain is not something I nurture; I don’t ruminate anymore over my past injuries.
 It comes unbidden, rising and engulfing me like a rapid tide whenever I observe my child encountering difficulty (e.g., rejection — whether perceived by her or real).

-Observing Claire deal with her hurt feelings brings a mixture of pain on her behalf, irritation that she’s not tougher, and fear for her well-being in the world.
+Observing Bean deal with her hurt feelings brings a mixture of pain on her behalf, irritation that she’s not tougher, and fear for her well-being in the world.
 I cannot control what she encounters out there when she starts school full-time this fall.
 However, I can provide a loving, peaceful, supportive home environment; home can be safe haven.
 But only if I manage to separate my angst-ridden ego from its Herculean attachment to my past.

 *For details on my sad sack past… Continue reading